As is. Behind the fear,

-I was fortunate enough to be at Himalayan Views, a nearby spiritual gift shop/bookstore awhile back, to hear about a woman's experience of one of those moments.
-Suffering from what was diagnosed as "clinical depression" since adolescence, she had come across one of Pema Chodron's teachings years later that focused on what Pema's teacher, Chogyam Trungpa called "the genuine heart of sadness. "
+Awhile ago, I was fortunate enough to be at Himalayan Views, a nearby spiritual gift shop/bookstore, to hear a woman describe one of those moments.
+Suffering from what had beeen diagnosed as "clinical depression" since adolescence, she had come across one of Pema Chodron's teachings years later that focused on what Pema's teacher, Chogyam Trungpa called "the genuine heart of sadness. "

 As the woman read that passage that day, an awakening had come in a flash.
+Reality asserted itself.
 She knew.
-At that instant she

-discovered a whole new way to hold her experience.
-In a burst of tears -- and then with rainbows glistening through her tears -- the whole world had shifted.
-She saw clearly that her deep sadness about the human condition wasn't a "medical condition", it was an essential Connection to Bodhichitta, the soft and tender core of our Spiritual Heart.
+Rather than suffering from a "mental illness", at that instant she discovered a whole new way to hold her experience.
+In a burst of tears -- with rainbows glistening through her tears -- the whole world had shifted.
+She saw clearly that her deep sadness about the human condition wasn't a "medical condition".
+She had Connected to the space beyond her own personal condition to the raw, soft, tenderness of the Awakened Heart.

-With the assistance of a supportive counselor and a regular meditation practice, she successfully decreased, and then discontinued entirely, her use of antidepressant medications.
-At the point she was sharing the story, she had been successfully, sometimes quite joyfully, navigating her life for a couple of years -- drug free.
+With the assistance of a supportive counselor and a regular meditation practice, this Budding Bodhisattva decreased, and then successfully discontinued, the use of the antidepressant medications she had been prescribed since adolescence.
+By the time she was sharing her story that day, that this courageous and inspiring woman had been successfully, sometimes quite joyfully, navigating her life for over three years -- drug free.